RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 ```
 git clone https://github.com/RedHat-EMEA-SSA-Team/hetzner-ocp.git
 ```
-We are now ready to install `libvirt`as our hypervizor, provision VMs and prepare those for OCP.
+We are now ready to install `libvirt`as our hypervisor, provision VMs and prepare those for OCP.

 ## Download RHEL 7.4 cloud image from access.redhat.com